nuchana/OOP-team-generator/README.md

 My app scope is to build a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
 Since testing is a key piece in making code maintainable, I need to ensure that all unit tests pass.

+## My take on this assignment

+This assignment has been very challenging with a lot of new syntax and to grab key ideas of how the back-end development works!
+Attending office hours does really help to walk me through this assignments step by step and new syntax that I should consider.
+I also start using more ES6 in my codes.
+The testing part is very practical to test out each code/function element individually so I understand the whole picture of the back-end development flow.

 ## My appraoch to create the app